Tolima-Dove-1600-Getty-1308829724-2048

 Tolima Dove

 Appearance: The Tolima Dove is a medium-sized bird with a length of around 28 cm.
-It has a distinct appearance with a pale gray head, neck, and breast, while the back and wings are a darker shade of gray.
+It has a pale gray head, neck, and breast, while the back and wings are a darker shade of gray.
 Its underparts are a light buff color and it has a noticeable white band on its forehead.
 The bill is black.

 Habitat: The Tolima Dove inhabits montane forests and shrubby areas on the eastern slopes of the Andes mountains.
-It is typically found at elevations ranging from 1400 to 2500 meters.
+It is found at elevations ranging from 1,400 to 2,500 m.

 Behavior: This species is known for being shy and elusive, making it challenging to observe in the wild.
 Tolima Doves are often seen foraging for seeds, fruits, and small invertebrates on the forest floor.
 They tend to be solitary or occur in pairs.